 After years of providing meat to area caterers Chuck introduced the Road Kill Grill, the Catering division of John Mull’s Meats.

-His crew cooks and prepare all of the BBQ meats and fixings (side dishes like mac ‘n cheese, potato salad, pasta salad, etc.) for events involving as many as 4,500 people.
+His crew cooks and prepare all of the BBQ meats and fixings (side dishes like mac ‘n cheese, potato salad, etc.) for events involving as many as 4,500 people.

 Most of their BBQ meats take 16-hours to cook.
 Chuck tumbles the meat in his own blend of seasonings.
 He seeks particular varieties of peppers and roasts them for a day before grinding them up to a fine powder with salts, sugars and other ingredients.